nVotesOrg/nMix/docs/guide.md

 5. Trustees construct, validate and sign the election public key.

-6. Voter's cast votes encrypted the election public key signed by all trustees (this step occurs outside of nMix).
+6. Voters cast votes, encrypting them with the election public key.

 7. The encrypted cast votes (ciphertexts) are uploaded to the nMix bulletin board.

-8. The trustees execute the mix chain, constructing sequential mixes of the ciphertexts.
+8. Trustees execute the mix chain, constructing sequential mixes of the ciphertexts.

-9. The trustees mutually validate each other's mix and proofs of correctness.
+9. Trustees mutually validate each other's mix and proofs of correctness.

-10. The trustees perform joint decryption of the ciphertexts produced at the end of the mixnet.
+10. Trustees perform joint decryption of the ciphertexts produced at the end of the mixnet.

-11. The trustees mutually validate each other's decryptions and proofs of correctness.
+11. Trustees mutually validate each other's decryptions and proofs of correctness.

-12. The trustees construct, validate and sign the plaintexts resulting from decryption.
+12. Trustees construct, validate and sign the plaintexts resulting from decryption.

 These steps are performed per election item.
 Note that the nMix protocol does not include steps related to the Registry and Ballotbox (except 6. above, for clarity). nMix only interfaces with external components in three ways